onecx/onecx-workspace-api-legacy/README.md

 # onecx-workspace-api-legacy
-OneCX workspace legacy API to retrieve menu items by legacy applications by manually submitting the user token.
+OneCX Workspace Legacy API to retrieve menu items by legacy applications by manually submitting the user token.